-E. Filing a Criminal Complaint and Coordination with Law Enforcement to inform BUPD of sexual misconduct that is reported by Boston University students, faculty, or staff, or that took place on Boston University property.
+E. Filing a Criminal Complaint and Coordination with Law Enforcement local police departments are also likely to inform BUPD of sexual misconduct that is reported by Boston University students, faculty, or staff, or that took place on Boston University property.
 When BUPD learns of sexual misconduct from an outside police department, it will notify the Title IX Coordinator.

-Boston University encourages complainants to pursue criminal action for incidents of sexual misconduct that may also be crimes under Massachusetts law.
+Boston University encourages complainants to pursue criminal action for incidents of sexual harassment or other sexual misconduct that may also be crimes under Massachusetts law.
 In general, the University, through the Chief of the BUPD, will notify the Boston, Brookline, or other appropriate police department of allegations of sexual violence.
-Boston, Brookline, and other local police departments are also likely
+Boston, Brookline, and other